Trying to improve social media engagement?

 Your social media plan

-A social media plan is about how you’ll get there.
+The social media plan is about how you’ll get there.
+These are the steps:

 - Create accounts

-- Create a calendar (eg. weekly, monthly, yearly)
+- Set up a calendar (eg. weekly, monthly, yearly)

-- Determine the content (include yearly holidays, special events, new products)
+- Choose content (include public holidays, special events, new products, industry events)

 - Source or create relevant images for each post